By Joanna Delalande

 “All our talent comes from God”Cornal began his career in rugby union with the Boland Cavaliers, debuting in a game against the Free State Cheetahs in the 2008 Currie Cup Premier Division.
 He remained with them over the next five seasons.
 He was also a member of the S.A.
 Sevens team in the 2011-2012 and the 2012-2013 IRB Seven World Series.

 Later Cornal signed a contract with the Cheetahs to join them for the 2014 season.
-He currently plays with them, generally on the wing, but in May 2014 was one of the eight uncapped players selected to play for the Springboks.
+He played with them, generally on the wing, but in May 2014 was one of the eight uncapped players selected to play for the Springboks.

 But Cornal takes no credit for his success.
 While out on the field, the player says a prayer every time he gets a try, and after each game the team also gathers in prayer.